CENTRAL WASHINGTON FAMILY MEDICINE

 SITE COORDINATOR: Verna Red Bear

 Thirty residents and twelve family medicine faculty with a full complement of other health professionals including four Integrated Behavioral Health Consultants at the Central Washington Family Medicine (CWFM) clinic.
 The clinic and residency program are services of Community Health of Central Washington (CHCW), a Federally Qualified Health Center that receives federal funding to provide care to Medicaid and Medicare populations.
 The residency is a federally designated and funded Teaching Health Center and is dually accredited by the ACGME and the AOA.

 Faculty.
-Clerkship Site Directors in Yakima are Mindy Udell, MD and April Yates Hardy, MSOD, C-TAGME.
-Other faculty physicians who participate in student teaching include: Taj Heer MD, Joel Pearson MD, Debra Gould MD, MPH, Portia Jones MD, MPH, Maria Verduzco MD, Russell Maier MD, Paul Emmans III DO, Judy Harvey MD, Brent Herr MD, and Patrick Moran DO, Patrick Vigil MD, Caitlin Hill MD, Midhuna Papazian MD.
+Clerkship Site Directors in Yakima are Mindy Udell, MD and Katina Rue, DO.
+Other faculty physicians who participate in student teaching include: Taj Heer MD, Joel Pearson MD, Debra Gould MD, MPH, Portia Jones MD, MPH, Maria Verduzco MD, Russell Maier MD, Brandon Isaacs DO, Meg Mac Leod MD, Judy Harvey MD, Brent Herr MD, and Patrick Moran DO, Patrick Vigil MD, Caitlin Hill MD, Midhuna Papazian MD.
 Ancillary faculty who may work with the students include our pediatricians Melissa Lemp DO, and Stephen Pearson MD, our Pharmacist Louise Achey, PharmD, and our Behavioral Health Consultants Kirk Strosahl, PhD, Bridget Beachy PsyD, David Bauman PsyD, and Michael Aquilino MS. Students also work with Senior residents in both the inpatient and outpatient settings and on Labor and Delivery.

 Central Washington Family Medicine, Community Health of Central Washington